 Creating Tree Equity In Every Part of Every City

 This spring, American Forests will deliver Tree Equity Score to all 486 Census-defined urbanized areas in the country, home to 70% of the U.S. population.

 Tree Equity Score Pilot Locations

-To date, we’ve created scores for all urban areas in Rhode Island, Maricopa County, AZ (home to Phoenix) and the San Francisco Bay area of California.
+To date, we’ve created scores for all urbanized areas in Rhode Island, Maricopa County, AZ (home to Phoenix), Pima County, AZ (home to Tucson), Detroit, MI, Houston, TX, the Puget Sound area of Seattle, the San Francisco Bay area of California and Miami-Dade County, FL.
 All of these scores, which can be found at www.TreeEquityScore.org, show a need to plant and protect more trees in socioeconomically disadvantaged neighborhoods.
 This need is mainly due to federal redlining − a legacy of disinvestment in communities of color and low-income neighborhoods.

 Our government and non-profit partners in the regions where we’ve created scores are leading the charge by making urban forestry investments in places with the greatest need.
 The score range is 1 to 100, with 100 being the best from the standpoint of achieving Tree Equity:

 Rhode Island scores range from 73 to 100.